Urine Color

 Can food affect urine color?

-Is red urine always a sign of blood?
+Is red or pink urine always a sign of blood?

 Can urine color change with age?

-Yes, it may become more pale or darker.
+Yes, it may become more pale or darker due to changes in kidney function.

-Should I see a doctor for unusual urine color?
+When should I consult a doctor about unusual urine color?

 If you have any feedback, please get in touch.